RobertGawron/IonizationChamber/Software/DataAcquisition/README.md

 ## Collecting measurements

 1. **Edit config.py** to select the correct COM port of Ionization Chamber.
-Note that **useDMM flag should be set to False**, is experimental and was supposed to be used to check the correlation of Ionization Chamber with other factors (measured by DMM with SCPI support), such factors could be e.g. temperature.

 2. **Run data acquisition script**, it will log Ionization Chamber output on the screen and also it will save it to data.csv for further processing.